1. Initial investigation and referral

 Complete regional lymphadenectomy (LND)

-This is an operation to remove the lymph nodes if the melanoma has spread.
+This is an operation to remove the lymph nodes.

 Surgery in the specialist's office